bloomberg/chromium.bb/tools/gn/docs/reference.md

         that actually produces these files.

-        If you specify more than one output for shared library links, you should consider setting link_output and depend_output.
+        If you specify more than one output for shared library links, you should consider setting link_output, depend_output, and runtime_link_output.
 Otherwise, the first entry in the outputs list should always be the main output which will be linked to.

         Example for a compiler tool that produces .obj files: outputs = [